canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/find-ubuntu-images.rst

                ubuntu/$PRODUCT/$RELEASE/stable/$SERIAL/$ARCH/$VIRT_TYPE/$VOL_TYPE/ami-id

-         .. tab:: For EKS
+         .. tab:: EKS

-            The latest EKS AMI ID for each supported EKS version can be found in the SSM parameter store using:
+            For EKS, the latest EKS AMI ID for each supported EKS version can be found in the SSM parameter store using:

             .. code-block::